YanrongWu/PHBS_BlockChain_2018/README.md

 HQ: Hannan-Quinn information criterion

 #### 3.3 Johansen Cointegration Test
 In the process of analyzing the cointegration relationship of different variables, this topic applies the method of cointegration test.
-According to the data of Fig. 1, the JJ test is performed under the condition of the eighth-order lag order, and the test result is shown in Fig. 2.
-Analysis of Figure 2 shows that there are two cointegration relationships for the three variables at the 1% critical level.
+According to the data of Table 3, the JJ test is performed under the condition of the eighth-order lag order, and the test result is shown in Table 4.
+Analysis of Table 4 shows that there are two cointegration relationships for the three variables at the 1% critical level.
 That is, the co-integration relationship of bitcoin prices in the United States, South Korea, and Japan has a long-term nature.

 Table 4: Johansen Cointegration Test